 During the year, we instigated a Wellington City Bus Network Review to address operational and performance challenges arising from these changes.
 We engaged with over 1,400 customers and bus drivers with an intensive programme of focus groups, community drop-in sessions and online surveys.
-An action plan was developed to implement key themes from this engagement, including the removal of forced transfers, increasing all-day direct services, increasing capacity and improving reliability and real-time passenger information.
-Changes recommended in the action plan have been implemented from January 2020 including significant strengthening of the services in the Eastern and Western suburbs.
+An action plan was developed to

 The focus for improving Metlink's brand awareness and reputation this year has been on customer and community based activities.
 This included the promotion of customer driven network improvements (through the 'You asked, We listened' campaign), promotion of the Bus Network Review community engagement, Metlink's bus driver recruitment campaign on behalf of operators and sponsorship of community events.
-An interim customer satisfaction survey in October 2019 indicated an improvement in customer satisfaction with Metlink (bus and rail) when compared with the same survey five months prior.
-The restrictions imposed during the COVID-19 Alert Level 4 lockdown resulted in the annual bus, rail, and ferry passenger satisfaction surveys not being able to be carried out.
+An interim customer satisfaction survey in November 2019 indicated an improvement in customer satisfaction with Metlink (bus and rail) when compared with the same survey five months prior.
+The restrictions imposed during the COVID-19 Alert Level 4 lockdown resulted in the annual bus, ferry and rail passenger satisfaction surveys not being able to be carried out.
 As a result we looked to our November 2019 customer satisfaction survey as an interim indicator of performance for our customer satisfaction performance measures for 2019/20.